Illustration of a barbarian bodybuilder lifting weights to maintain his muscle size and strength.

 How to Build a Bigger Chest (Even If It’s Lagging Behind)

-The chest is one of the biggest and most powerful muscles in our bodies, but it’s also notoriously difficult to grow, and many people find that it lags behind.
+The chest is one of the biggest and most powerful muscles in our bodies, but it’s also notoriously difficult to grow, and many people find that it lags.
 In fact, if you’re a naturally skinny guy with narrow shoulders or a shallow ribcage, building a bigger chest may seem downright impossible.
 I’ve been there.

 • Challenge your chest under a deep stretch, improving how much muscle growth you stimulate with every set.
 As we’ll cover below, this can double your rate of muscle growth.